All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Glucose-Dependent Insulin Secretion

-One of semaglutide's key advantages is that it stimulates insulin release only when blood sugar is elevated.
+One of semaglutide's key advantages is that it stimulates insulin release only when blood sugar is improved.
 This glucose-dependent mechanism significantly reduces the risk of hypoglycemia compared to medications like sulfonylureas that stimulate insulin regardless of blood sugar levels.

 Glucagon Suppression